Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Small time asymptotics

-$\mathbb{P}$-a.s., for all $t\in[0,T]$.
 Let us take $\e>0$.
-Then by the scaling property of the Brownian motion, it can be easily verified that $\u(\e t) $ coincides in law with the solution of the following equation:
+Then by the scaling property of the Brownian motion, it can be easily verified that $\u(\e t) $ coincides in law with the solution of the following equation for all $t\in[0,T]$, $\mathbb{P}$-a.s.,